dicook/Statistical_Thinking/README.md

 Assessment:

-- Labs will be worth 25% of final grade
+- Tutes will be worth 25% of final grade
 - In-class exercises will be worth 5% of final grade
 - Final exam is 70%